- Main

 As well as the story of the birth of the Wenlock Olympian Games and the Modern Olympic Movement, the museum presents:

-The history of the town from Medieval times onwards.
+· The social history of the town from Medieval times onwards.

-The story of famous people connected with Much Wenlock such as Mary Webb.
+· The story of famous people connected with, and inspired by, Much Wenlock.

 The museum has a range of activities for children and is the starting point for the Wenlock Olympian Trail.